arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/glass-break-detector/content.md

 Once the Nicla Voice and Portenta H7 are ready with the scripts and configurations, you can expect to observe behavior similar to the animation below:

 ![Nicla Voice & Portenta H7 - Live Inference](assets/glass-break-pre-cloud.gif)

+The expanded system integrates cloud connectivity via the Portenta H7, allowing real-time updates to the Arduino Cloud and automated responses such as activating a lockdown mechanism for motor activated shutters.

 ### Arduino Cloud Integration